 If you don’t own a Godzilla device with a unicorn operating system, then you’re in the safe zone.

-OpenVPN client is compatible (or it can be set up) on the following platforms: Linux, FreeBSD, Solaris, OpenBSD, NetBSD, macOS, QNX, Windows XP (and later), Windows Mobile, iOS (learn how to set up the OpenVPN app on iOS here), and Android.
+OpenVPN client is compatible (or it can be set up) on the following platforms: Linux, FreeBSD, Solaris, OpenBSD, NetBSD, macOS, QNX, Windows XP (and later), Windows Mobile, iOS (learn how to set up the OpenVPN app on iOS here), and Android (learn how to set up OpenVPN on Android).

 Keep in mind that even if OpenVPN is open enough, it is not compatible with VPN clients that use IPsec over L2TP or PPTP VPN protocols.